 Note: The -schedule switch is to specify the time to run the WBadmin scheduled backup.

+Like the backup operations, here are 4 examples to restore backup with Windows Server 2012 Wbadmin.
 To perform bare metal recovery, you need to boot into Windows Recovery Environment and open command prompt.

-💙 Example 1: To restore a backup created on June 17, 2020 at 04:41, and saved on E drive, type as follow.
+💙 Example 1: To restore a backup created on June 17, 2020 at 04:41, and saved on E drive, type as follows.

 wbadmin start sysrecovery –version: 06/17/2020-04:41 –backuptarget:e: -machine: Server 1

 • To find out the backup version identifier: wbadmin get versions –backup target:

-• To get the volume GUID-based path, mountvol
+• To get the volume GUID-based path: mountvol

 💙 Example 2: To restore a backup on network location, run the following command.

 wbadmin start recovery –version: 06/17/2020-05:33 –backuptarget: \\192.168.1.222\backup -machine: Server 1

 💙 Example 3: To restore hyper-v backup created on June 17, 2020 at 06:28, and the backup location is E: drive, type as the following command.

 wbadmin start recovery –version:06/17/2020-06:28 –itemtype:hyperv –items:”Server 1” -backuptarget:e:

 💙 Example 4: To restore a system state backup created on June 17, 2020, at 06:44, and saved on E drive, type the following commands.

 wbadmin start systemstaterecovery -version:06/17/2020-06:44 –backuptarget:e: